-- A. At all intersections where new curbs, sidewalks or both are to be constructed, curb ramps are to be placed and constructed as shown on the standard plans.
-Where a ramp is built on one corner of an intersection, a ramp shall also be provided at a corresponding location on the opposite corner of the intersection. - B. Not less than two curb ramps per lineal block shall be constructed on or near the crosswalks at intersections or other convenient locations approved by the director of engineering services.
-Two curb ramps should be provided on each corner. - C. Installation of curb ramps shall also be required on existing sidewalks whenever curbing is replaced. - D. Proposed curb ramps at locations other than intersections must be approved by the director of streets prior to construction.
+A. At all intersections where new curbs, sidewalks or both are to be constructed, curb ramps are to be placed and constructed as shown on the standard plans.
+Where a ramp is built on one corner of an intersection,

+- a ramp shall also be provided at a corresponding location on the opposite corner of the intersection. - B. Not less than two curb ramps per lineal block shall be constructed on or near the crosswalks at intersections or other convenient locations approved by the director of engineering services.
+Two curb ramps are required on each corner unless utilities, topography, right-of-way or other existing conditions make two ramps infeasible. - C. Installation of curb ramps shall also be required on existing sidewalks whenever curbing is replaced. - D. Proposed curb ramps at locations other than intersections must be approved by the director of streets prior to construction.

-Section 10.
+Section 11.
 That section 17H.010.210 of the Spokane Municipal Code is amended to read as follows: